quibble-dbal/query/README.md

 The second parameter is the join-style.
 If omitted defaults to a straight join.
 If you join contains placeholders, add them as subsequent parameters.

+> The Query builder does not support, anywhere you can pass bindings for
+> placeholders, the use of named parameters. _Always_ use question marks.
+Named
+> parameters are handy when manually constructing a large blob of SQL with many
+> of them, but using the query builder you typically only pass one or two
+> bindings per method call so it is not needed to support this.

 Shorthands:

 ```php